phizzl/deployee/README.md

 #### OXID eShop
 See documentation [here](src/Plugins/DeployOxid/README.md)

+### Annotation controlled deployments
+You can manipulate the behaviour of when a deplyoment is executed by setting annotations to the deployment definition.
+If you want to know more about how to force a deployment to run always or only when a specified environment is given take a look at the plugin docs [here](src/Plugins/DeployAnnotation/README.md)

 ## Plugins
 The system itself is designed to be event and plugin based.
 So the functionality to define a deployment is a plugin itself that adds events and commands to the system.